kazabooboo/gizra.com/app/_posts/2016-06-2-drupal8-migrate-files.md

 {% include setup %}
-The Drupal-8-manina is at it's best - modules are being ported, blog posts are being written and new sites are being written so we in Gizra decided to join to the party.
+The Drupal-8-manina is at it's best - modules are being ported, blog posts are being written and new sites are being coded so we in Gizra decided to join the party.

 We started with a simple site that will replace a wix static site.
 But we needed to migrate node attachments and we just didn't know how.
 Reverse engineer have